 In particular, the scope of the FDA guidance covers the following medical devices:

 - Computerized Behavioral Therapy devices, a category that includes computerized behavioral therapy Class II medical devices in accordance with the FDA classification, intended by the manufacturer for the treatment of psychiatric disorders.
-It is important to mention that these devices are prescription only and intended to be used for additional treatment.
+It is important to mention that these devices are prescription-only and intended to be used for additional treatment.
 At the same time, the devices based on the principles other than computerized behavioral therapy intended for the same medical purpose and having the same indications for use are also covered by the scope of this guidance document, as well as non-prescription devices.

-The authority also explicitly outlines the digital health devices falling outside the scope of the present FDA guidance, such as the devices to be used for making clinical diagnosis or treatment decisions when healthcare professionals or users solely or primarily rely on the information (output) provided by such devices.
+The authority also explicitly outlines the digital health devices falling outside the scope of the present FDA guidance, such as the devices to be used for making a clinical diagnosis or treatment decisions when healthcare professionals or users solely or primarily rely on the information (output) provided by such devices.

 FDA Enforcement Policy in Detail

-One of the most important exclusion implemented in the present FDA guidance relates to the software products intended for general wellness purposes.
-Under the general rule, such products should be deemed as medical devices and thus should be treated accordingly, while the Agency explicitly states that in is not going to enforce the requirements these devices should be subject to in accordance with the applicable regulations.
+One of the most important exclusions implemented in the present FDA guidance relates to the software products intended for general wellness purposes.
+Under the general rule, such products should be deemed as medical devices and thus should be treated accordingly, while the Agency explicitly states that it is not going to enforce the requirements these devices should be subject to in accordance with the applicable regulations.
 The authority also clarifies that the software used for videoconferencing falls outside of its regulatory scope even when it is used in medical procedures (telemedicine) since it has not an intended medical purpose.